SRGSSR/srgssr-publication-data-api/README.rst

     Note: These tests are offline and do not call the PDP API.

-* To test whether all *jupyter notebooks* example can run through without errors use :code:`$ make test-notebooks`.
+* To test whether all *jupyter notebooks* example can run through without errors use :code:`$ make jupyter-notebooks`.

-    Note: This command will query the PDP api and generate a new output directory called ``examples-out`` which contains an HTML version of each notebook.
+    Note: This command will query the PDP api and generate a new output directory called ``jupyter_out`` which contains an HTML version of each notebook.

 Credits